julien-arino/ODEsensitivity/README.md

 sensitivity analysis from `sensitivity`.
 Additionally we add a method to run the sensitivity analysis on variables with class `ODEnetwork`.
 A detailed plotting function provides outputs on the calculations.

+# This fork
+Added slight modifications of the code to handle delay differential equations (used different file names).